gregid/standard-resource/docs/lists/creating-lists.md

 # Creating Lists

-You can use `store.update()` to create a list.
-You will need two things to create a list: a name and the resources that you would like to add to the list.
+Use `store.update()` to create a list.
+You need two things to create a list: a name and the resources that you would like to add to the list.

 ### List Names